Walter Evans-Wentz: Later years and death

 Evans-Wentz remained a Theosophist for the rest of his life, writing articles for Theosophical publications and provided financial support to the Maha Bodhi Society, Self-Realization Fellowship, and the Theosophical Society.
 He lived for 23 years at the Keystone Hotel in San Diego.
 Evans-Wentz spent his last months at Yogananda's Self-Realization Fellowship in Encinitas, California and died on July 17, 1965.
 His Tibetan Book of the Dead was read at his funeral.

+Described as a puritanical loner, according to his biographer Ken Winkler, Evans-Wentz was a «lifelong bachelor (there is no evidence to the contrary)».

 Legacy

 The Department of Religious Studies at Stanford University has hosted "The Evans-Wentz Lectureship in Asian Philosophy, Religion, and Ethics" since 1969, funded by a bequest from Evans-Wentz.